 Join us this coming summer on the shores of Lake Charlevoix in beautiful Boyne City, Michigan!

-Matthew Chellis - Tenor, Faculty University of Colorado Boulder - General and Artistic Director, UNVI
+Matthew Chellis - Tenor, Associate Professor of Voice University of Colorado Boulder - General and Artistic Director, UNVI

 Kathryn Cowdrick - Mezzo-Soprano, Eastman School of Music